 Why then are some people more prone to higher density of mites?
 The answer may lie in the composition of skin surface that supports the community.
 One study demonstrates that the fatty acid composition of skin is significantly different between people with and without rosacea (23).
 Rosacea patients have reduced levels of long-chain saturated fatty acids, potentially compromising the integrity of the skin barrier.
 This insight opens the door to rosacea therapies that shift the fatty acid profile of the sebum.

-There is a bigger picture unfolding with respect to skin microbial communities and disease, one where the microbes are opportunistic rather than necessarily pathogenic.
-A recent study suggests that people with immune deficiencies simply have more permissive skin (32) and that skin disorders are associated with compromised immunity.
 This study evaluated the skin microbiota of people with rare primary immunodeficiencies (PID) and atopic dermatitis compared to a healthy group.
 They discovered that the group with PID hosted microbes that were not seen in the healthy controls, including Clostridia species and Serratia marcescens (a common household microbe).
 The PID group also had less variation between skin ecosystems of the body.
 In other words, the skin ecosystems of people with decreased immunity are weakened, permitting colonization of opportunistic pathogens.